Cinderella (Disney character): Cinderella

-At the start of the film, the titular character Cinderella is working as a scullery maid in her own home for her cruel stepmother named Lady Tremaine and her two stepsisters named Anastasia and Drizella.
-Her only friends are the birds, the mice who also live in the manor house, including Gus and Jaq, her pet dog Bruno and her father's horse Major.
+At the start of the film, the titular character Cinderella is working as a scullery maid in her own home for her stepfamily.
+She is close friends with the animals around the home; specifically, the birds, the mice who also live in the manor house, including Gus and Jaq, her pet dog Bruno and her father's horse Major.

 She prepares breakfast for the animals and for her stepfamily before beginning her regular chores.
-An invitation to the ball arrives at the door and Cinderella wants to attend.
-Her stepmother tells her she may go under the condition that she must finish her chores and find something suitable to wear.
-Cinderella discovers her deceased mother's old party dress and hopes to fix it to make it more modern, but she is too busy to do so.
-Meanwhile, when the mice see shadows of Cinderella's stepsisters throwing down their old sash and beads, Jaq and Gus are forced to quietly retrieve them.
-The mice use the unwanted items to fix up the dress.
-Later, Cinderella fears she will not be done working in time and will not be able to attend the ball, but her friends reveal the altered dress.
-Cinderella is overjoyed and thanks her friends.
-She races down the steps just in time, but her stepsisters recognize their discarded items and accuse her of stealing their sash and beads.
-They tear the dress to shreds, leaving Cinderella all by herself, and she runs out to the garden, crying.
+When the invitation for the ball arrives, Cinderella wants to attend.
+Her stepmother tells her she may only go if she finishes her chores and find something suitable to wear.
+Cinderella decides to wear her deceased mother's old party dress and hopes to fix it to make it more modern, but before she can do so, her stepfamily calls her downstairs to do constant chores to prevent her from attending the ball.
+Meanwhile, the mice and birds decide to surprise Cinderella by fixing the dress themselves.
+When they see Cinderella's stepsisters throwing down their old sash and beads, Jaq and Gus quietly retrieve them.
+Using the discarded items, the animals successfully fix the dress.
+By the time a carriage arrives to take the family to the ball that night, Cinderella has finished all her work but is despondent over having no time to fix the dress for the ball.
+She is overjoyed when her friends present her with the fixed dress.
+Cinderella hurries downstairs to join her stepfamily to go to the ball, but her stepsisters recognize their discarded items and accuse her of stealing their sash and beads.
+They tear the dress to shreds, leaving Cinderella behind, and she runs out to the garden, crying.